Frequently asked questions (FAQs) for Current Postgraduate Research Scholarship Recipients

-The relocation allowance claim should be submitted to the International Office using the Application for reimbursement- international scholarship/sponsorship form, which is listed under ‘other paper forms’ at the International Office Forms for Students page.
-Please direct any relocation claim queries to the International Office.
+The relocation allowance claim should be submitted to the International Office using the Application for reimbursement- international scholarship/sponsorship form, which is listed under ‘other paper forms’ at the International Student Office Forms for Students page.
+Please direct any relocation claim queries to the International Student Office.

 How do I submit a request for an extension to my scholarship?

-Scholarship extension requests should be submitted to the International Office using the Application for extension of research scholarship form, which is listed under ‘other paper forms’ at the International Office Forms for Students page.
+Scholarship extension requests should be submitted to the International Student Office using the Application for extension of research scholarship form, which is listed under ‘other paper forms’ at the International Student Office Forms for Students page.

 Make a Suggestion

 To provide feedback on this page or to submit an FAQ suggestion, please email .